magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * `GetAssetsInCollection` Retrieve all assets in a specific Asset Collection.

-* `GetAssetById` Retrieve a specific asset by its ID and associated Asset Collection ID.
+* `GetAssetById` Retrieve a specific asset by its Id and associated Asset Collection Id.

 * `GetAssetsByCollectionIds` Retrieve assets from multiple Asset Collections.